 There is considerable and widespread local support to save The Queensbury.
 The pub is a viable, thriving business that serves the community in multiple significant ways.
-Fairview Homes’ planning application not only seeks to change the use of the buildings from a public house to residential accommodation, but also to demolish The Queensbury altogether.
+Six planning applications have not only sought to change the use of the buildings from a public house to residential accommodation, but also to demolish The Queensbury altogether.
 All this in a conservation area.

 The Queensbury is a vital community space, attracting people from Willesden Green and further afield in North West London.
 It is used not only for eating, drinking and socialising, but it also hosts daily courses, classes, networks and events for parents, children and families.

-The Queensbury is a vibrant pub that is heavily used by the community.
-Every morning, Monday to Saturday, there are children and parent activities, such as those run by the Busy Rascals group www.busyrascals.com and the local National Childbirth Trust.
-Courses and classes include: child first-aid, weaning support, baby yoga and storytelling for children.
+Every morning, Monday to Saturday, there are children and parent activities, such as those run by the Busy Rascals group www.busyrascals.com and classes include: child first-aid, weaning support, baby yoga and storytelling for children.
 These groups struggled for years to find a suitable venue in Willesden until they were welcomed by The Queensbury.
 The redevelopment threatens to make them homeless again, probably killing them entirely.

-The Queensbury also plays a substantial role in supporting the wider community.
-In 2012 it sponsored local events such as food, drink and prizes at the Olive Road Jubilee Street Party.
+The Queensbury also plays a substantial role in supporting the wider community, sponsoring local events such as food, drink and prizes at the Olive Road Jubilee Street Party.

 The Queensbury is a responsible venue with a thriving restaurant and diverse clientele.
 The pub has been operating for over 10 years and has many years to run on its current lease.

-2. The development threatens the integrity of the Mapesbury Conservation Area
+The development threatens the integrity of the Mapesbury Conservation Area

 Brent’s policy BE27 states that “consent will not be given for the demolition of a building, or alteration involving demolition of part of a building, in a conservation area unless the building, or part of the building, positively detracts from the character or appearance of the Conservation Area.”
 Granting permission to change use and enable demolition would be in direct contradiction of this policy.
 [BE27 is a ‘saved Unitary Development Plan Policy’ which Brent planners have to consider]